The Fundamentals of Screenwriting Masterclass

 Anyone compromising the safety or comfort of anyone else for any reason will be removed immediately and permanently without refund.

-Day One, Chapter One: Foundations
+Day One, Chapter One: Fundamentals

 - Introduce yourselves to the class; discuss your goals, and what led you to our classroom.

 - Explore EXPECTATIONS, making certain yours are realistic and achievable.

 - Express your MOTIVATIONS and learn new, proven effective ones.

 - Identify your own INSPIRATIONS and how best to leverage those for success.

 - Discuss A SCREENWRITER’S PLACE in the filmmaking process and the industry at large.

 - Learn the THREE QUESTIONS that should be answered before anyone begins writing.

 - Fill out a QUESTIONNAIRE to be turned in on Day Two.